 You need to understand their problems, issues in business, bottlenecks in their processes, and pain points.

-You would use the information on these things to make your emails more appealing for them to open.
+You should then use the information on these things to make your emails more appealing for them to open.
 And of course, you can discuss how your client can be the solution to their problems.

-Other metrics you need to perform well at would be:
+The other metrics you need to perform well at are:

 - Open rates